Customize Consent Preferences

 Being a mother, it’s not only your responsibility to take care of kids while managing your professional work life.

-If your partner is also working from home, then you both need to sit down and divide child care responsibilities equally among yourselves.
+If your partner is also working from home, then you both need to sit down and divide your responsibilities equally among yourselves.

 You need to discuss your work agenda for the day with one another to divide tasks in such a way that you give justice to your parenting duties while facing no setbacks for your professional roles.